 In my opinion, not requiring students of therapy to participate in their own therapy is an act of professional irresponsibility and negligence.

 There is the risk of major harm when mental health workers, psychologists, social workers, counsellors and psychotherapists have not sat in the client’s chair before working with clients.
 With far greater ethical implications, imagine if a dentist didn’t brush her teeth or a personal trainer who didn’t exercise?!

 In The Independent, Master therapist, Irvin Yalom states,

 ‘It is, of course, mandatory for people entering this field to have a long personal experience with therapy.
 I know I certainly have and have come back to it several times whenever I have had some kind of crisis in my life.’

 In Can we be in the counsellor’s or psychotherapist’s chair when we have not been in the client’s chair, Elana Leigh states,

 ‘…there is a profound quality difference between those counsellors and psychotherapists who have experienced an in-depth psychotherapy and those who have not.’

-Following are just a few of the reasons that your therapist should have had or should be in therapy:
+Here are just a few of the reasons your therapist should have participated significantly in therapy:

-If you are looking for a therapist, it is perfectly acceptable to ask if they have had their own therapy.
+If you are looking for a therapist, it is perfectly acceptable, and advisable to ask if they have had their own therapy.